About

 Life transcends our individual lifespan and we connect over continents, through generations, between cultures and along a shared history.
 Her work aims to remind us of these connections and is greatly influenced by her mixed British, Saint Helenian and South African heritage.

-Sophie will be leading workshops in The Makory in Bolsover during the Festival and is one of the curators for Women Who Make, working with Claire Tymon, Derbyshire Makes Creative Director.
+Sophie lead workshops in The Makory during the 2025 Festival and is joining The Makory tour again in 2026 at Cresswell Craggs, Ambergate and Ashoubrne.
+Sophie is one of the curators for Women Who Make, working with Claire Tymon, Derbyshire Makes Creative Director.

 Verity Foster